turbot/guardrails-docs/docs/getting-started/getting-started-aws/send-alert-to-email/index.md

 <p><img alt="create-notification-rule" src="/images/docs/guardrails/getting-started/getting-started-aws/send-alert-to-email/create-notification-rule.png"/></p>

-## Step 8: Find  bucket skipped by your calculated policy
+## Step 8: Find a bucket skipped by your calculated policy

 Navigate to your bookmark for the **Controls by State** report, select the **Type** dropdown from the filter bar, and verify that the bucket you tagged in the [calculated policy guide](/guardrails/docs/getting-started/getting-started-aws/create-calculated-exception) is still in the `Skipped` state.